Timthreetwelve/TimVer/TimVer/Readme.txt

 The Computer Info page shows information about the computer such as the computer make, model and name.
 It also shows information about the CPU, memory and optionally the disk drive letters.

+The information on these first two pages can be copied to the clipboard by clicking on the icon on the right end if the page header (blue bar).

 The History page shows history information from the previous times TimVer was run.
 This can be used to compare build numbers before and after running Windows Update.
 Only one history record will be recorded per build number.
 The history file is in CSV format.